Pexers/CS-fundamentals/Development/Methodologies.md

 - Difficult to estimate the resources, it lacks the end-to-end visibility of the software development process.

 ## 5. DevOps
-With DevOps, the developers (Dev), who are experts in coding, and the operations engineers (Ops), who are experts in maintaining the environment and systems engineering, work collaboratively to infuse stability, reliability, and performance requirements into development practices, while also bringing development into the management of the production environment.
+With DevOps, the developers (Dev), who are experts in coding, and the operations engineers (Ops), who are experts in monitoring, management, and control of your IT infrastructure to ensure that services are delivered according to organizational policies, requirements, and performance standards.
+Operation teams comprise of a range of cross-functional experts, including security, systems, and network engineers.
 This is what DevOps intends to do, taking the best parts of both disciplines.

-Ideally, DevOps means that a development team writes software that perfectly meets user requirements, deploys without any wasted time, and runs optimally on the first try.
+A DevOps engineer introduces processes, tools, and methodologies to balance needs throughout the software development life cycle, from coding and deployment, to maintenance and updates.
+This role should not be confused with an Site Reliability Engineer (SRE), whose work has historically been done by an Operations team, but using engineers with software expertise, and banking on the fact that these engineers are inherently both predisposed to, and have the ability to, substitute automation for human labor.

+Continuous Integration, Delivery and Deployment (CI/CD) are practices that seek to speed up the process of releasing software by shortening feedback loops and automating repetitive tasks.
+These practices play a key role in making the agile principle of frequently delivering valuable, working software to users a reality.
+A DevOps engineer uses a CI/CD tool such as Jenkins, CircleCI, AWS CodeBuild, Azure DevOps, Atlassian Bamboo, etc. to automate the steps and provide reporting.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/47757441/212539744-e9008ff5-50b8-45d0-b3b5-23c83a8d39cc.png" width="360">
 </p>

 #### Foundations

+- **Continuous Integration, Delivery and Deployment (CI/CD)**
+  1. _Continuous Integration_
-- **Continuous Integration**: automatically building and unit testing an entire application whenever a code change is checked into source control, in small increments.
+  Automatically building and unit testing an entire application whenever a code change is checked into source control by developers regularly.
+If something breaks, there are far fewer changes to go through in order to find the source of the problem.
+Getting feedback quickly to developers also makes it easier to fix any issues, because they don't lose the context of what they were doing.
-- **Continuous Deployment**: after testing every code change, automatically deploying it to a running environment, including production.
-- **Continuous Delivery**: a DevOps methodology in which engineers code, test, and release software into a running environment frequently, in really small batches, so that you can improve the overall quality and velocity; it is continuous integration plus continuous deployment.
-- **DevSecOps**: the extension of DevOps culture for the benefit and inclusion of security.
+  2. _Continuous Delivery_
+  An extension of continuous integration where each successful build is automatically deployed to each of the **pre-production** environments, with confidence in the quality increasing with every stage.
+These can be testing environments for additional layers of testing, such as security, load and performance tests; sandbox environments for support and sales teams to familiarize themselves with new features; and acceptance testing environments for QA and product professionals to verify that changes work as intended.
+  3. _Continuous Deployment_
+  If a build passes all previous stages in the pipeline successfully, it is automatically released to **production**.
+Continuous deployment shortens the feedback loop from code change to use in production, giving the team timely insight into how their changes perform in the real world without having to compromise on quality.
+Even with all the previous measures in place, continuous deployment can feel like a risky practice.
+What happens if a bug goes undetected in testing only to emerge in production?
+Time, money and reputation are all potentially at stake.
+This is where being proactive in looking for signs of trouble rather than waiting for bug reports to come in makes all the difference.
+Monitoring stats for any change from the norm, particularly just after a release, can alert engineers to issues before they cause a noticeable problem for users.
+- **DevSecOps**: stresses the importance of incorporating security into the software development lifecycle (SDLC).
+Building security into your team's culture, process and tools avoids silos (system parts isolated from the rest) and ensures that rapid delivery is not at the expense of security vulnerabilities.

+#### Best practices
+1. Prioritize customer satisfaction.
+2. Active participation of stakeholders.
+3. Make use of agile methodologies.
+4. Implement CI/CD.
+5. Implement test automation.
+6. Monitor the right metrics.
+7. Integrated change management.
+8. Observability.
+9. Switch to microservices.
+10. Build a collaborative culture.

 #### _Strengths_
 - Detect configuration errors and programming bugs earlier.